osstech-jp/mailman/src/mailman/model/docs/pending.rst

     1

 You can *confirm* the pending, which means returning the `IPendable` structure (as a dictionary) from the database that matches the token.

+All `IPendable` classes have a `PEND_TYPE` attribute which must be a string.
+It is used to identify and query pendables in the database, and will be returned as the `type` key in the dictionary.

 If the token isn't in the database, None is returned.

     >>> pendable = pendingdb.confirm(b'missing')
     >>> print(pendable)